EthanDM/aico/README.md

 1. Stage your changes using `git add`
 2. Run `aico`
+3. Optionally provide context to guide the AI
-3. Review the generated commit message
+4. Review the generated commit message
-4. Choose an action:
+5. Choose an action:
    - Accept and commit
    - Edit message
    - Regenerate message